LCID ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of May 31, 2022 in the Class Action Filed on Behalf of Lucid Group, Inc. Shareholders

-NEW YORK , April 19, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lucid Group, Inc. (NASDAQ: LCID) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lucid Group, Inc. (NASDAQ: LCID) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of a class of all persons and entities who purchased or otherwise acquired Lucid common stock between November 15, 2021, and February 28, 2022, inclusive.